-There are, however, varieties of cosmetic braces which you can easily select from, including ceramic braces.
+There arevarieties of cosmetic braces which you can easily select from, including ceramic braces.
 Although ceramic braces are not usually recommended for all orthodontics issues, they are proven to be effective in most cases.

 Are you looking for a more aesthetically pleasing way to straighten your teeth?
-Read on, because, in this guide, we will be unravelling all the information relating to ceramic braces.
+Read on, as in this guide, we will be unravelling all the information relating to ceramic braces.

 Fixed ceramic brackets are often fixed to fit each affected tooth and are connected with a tooth-coloured wire which makes them less visible or less noticed.